ronilaukkarinen/mastodon-bird-ui/README.md

 | ------------- | ------------- |
 | <img src="https://user-images.githubusercontent.com/1534150/230135110-6391e061-10c9-4819-af8b-7144b31dac93.gif" width="200" alt="heart" /> | ![star](https://user-images.githubusercontent.com/1534150/230135096-4d1ac9b2-290b-41da-a136-985e908868fa.gif) |

+If you like the heart, just remove everything between `Star animation micro-interactions start (depends on the heart icon above)` and `Star animation micro-interactions end`.

 ### Goals

 - **CSS only.** This means some pseudos and modern CSS hacks.
 The intent is to have the code base as simple and extendable as possible.
 The styles should be easily modifiable.
 Ready-made code works when placed in **Custom CSS** box in {yourinstance.social/admin/settings/appearance}